 According to the latest Statistical Digest of Rural England (September 2024) by the Department for Environment, Food and Rural Affairs, the trend of urban dwellers relocating to rural areas is on the rise.
 Over 12 million people now live in predominantly rural regions, with this upward-moving trend driven by the desire for a quieter, more scenic lifestyle that rural areas offer.

 If you are considering buying rural property - whether to escape city life, expand your agricultural practice, or pursue new hobbies - it is essential to ensure that the property meets your specific needs.
-Sarah Dunlop, Partner and Head of Agricultural and Commercial Property, walks us through the key factors to consider during the evaluation process, helping you make informed and confident decisions.
+Emily Wolstenholme-Rimmer, Solicitor in our Agricultural Property team, walks us through the key factors to consider during the evaluation process, helping you make informed and confident decisions.

 Access